saragirke/saragirke/README.md

 - :books: Student at Mittuniversitetet, Web development, 120 higher education credits
-- 🔭 I’m currently working on something cool
+- 🔭 Currently working on something cool
-- 🌱 I’m currently learning PHP and SQL
+- 🌱 I’m currently learning MongoDB and C#
 - :email:  How to reach me: saragirke@hotmail.com

+#### Briefly about me

+I am 27 years old and live in Stockholm.
+I also have a degree as a sociologist.
+After three years in working life, I decided to train as a web developer.
+It has been fun, educational and sometimes difficult.
+I'm starting the last semester soon and I'm looking forward to new challenges!